 The Dittmer district hosts Carboniferous granitoid intrusives that have been overlain by volcanics and sediments of the Lower Permian Carmila Beds. which in turn have been intruded by the Cretaceous Hecate Granite - an intrusive suite of granodiorite and adamellite along with latestage leucocratic phases and aplitic fractions.
-Locally, there is a close spatial association of gold \pm copper mineralisation with the structurally deformed margins of the Hecate Granite intrusion.
-The Hecate Granite is interpreted to have driven a regional trend of Intrusive-Related Gold Systems (IRGS's) in the Ditter district with associated silver and copper mineralisation in epithermal and possibly mesothermal vein structures.
+Locally, there is a close spatial association of gold ± copper mineralisation with the structurally deformed margins of the Hecate Granite intrusion.
+The Hecate Granite is interpreted to have driven a regional trend of IRGS in the Dittmer district with associated silver and copper mineralisation in epithermal and possibly mesothermal vein structures.